pyatb/pyatb/docs/_sources/introduction.md.txt

 The Optical module offers a range of optical property calculations, including optical conductivity and nonlinear optical responses, such as shift current and Berry curvature dipole.

 PYATB is licensed under GPLv3.0, making it freely available for use and modification by the scientific community.
-The main developers of PYATB are Gan Jin, Hongsheng Pang, Yuyang Ji, Zujian Dai, under the supervision of Prof. Lixin He at the University of Science and Technology of China.
+The main developers of PYATB are Gan Jin, Hongsheng Pang, Yuyang Ji, Zujian Dai, Xudong Zhu, under the supervision of Prof. Lixin He at the University of Science and Technology of China.

 ## Capabilities